Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 The effect of the formula: a document that ranks 1st in the BM25 list and 1st in the dense list will have an RRF score of 1/(60+1) + 1/(60+1) ≈ 0.033.
 A document that ranks 1st in one list but 100th in the other will score 1/(60+1) + 1/(60+100) ≈ 0.022.
 Consistently high-ranked documents across multiple sources float to the top.
 Documents that are strong in only one source get discounted.
 This is the behavior you want: candidates that both BM25 and semantic search agree on are the most reliably relevant.

-When not to use RRF
+When not to use RRF for code retrieval

 Reranking: The Final Sorting Pass